jonas089/Rust/Readme.md

 ```

 ## Latest Changes:
-+ Have to take a break from Programming, as I have a math exam on the 26th of May, a Physics exam on the 31st of May and another math exam on the 1st of June.
-Last exam will be 15th of June.
++ Prepared to continue working on Chapter 14
++ Doing Udemy tutorials whenever I can.
++ Last Exam in School: 15th of June